 At Sherrier, we address barriers to the educational achievement of children eligible for this grant holistically.
 As well as funding a number of programmes and intervention groups to boost pupils' attainment and progress, we ensure that disadvantaged pupils have access alongside their peers to extra-curricular opportunities to boost their health, well-being and self-esteem., which also impacts on attendance.
 This also includes children who have been 'looked after' (i.e. in care) at some point in their lives also enabled us to increase focused pastoral support and help for pupils to develop positive attitudes to themselves as individuals and to learning and relationships.
 Many of the pupils eligible for the grant also have additional special educational needs.

-The impact of these initiatives is measured by the progress children in this group make in comparison to their peers as well as to their ability to access learning and attend regularly..
-For 2020-2021, £65, 215 has been allocated...
-Successful models of targeted intervention, alternative provision and pastoral support for individuals and groups is continuing this year, provided by our Pastoral Manager, our Forest School Leader and Intervention Support Teaching Assistant.
+The impact of these initiatives is measured by the progress children in this group make in comparison to their peers as well as to their ability to access learning and attend regularly.
+Successful models of targeted intervention, alternative provision and pastoral support for individuals and groups is continuing this academic year, provided by our Pastoral Manager, our Forest School Leader and Intervention Support Teaching Assistants.

 Free School Meals